-Ranbaxy CEO planning expansion in US, elsewhereJuly 10th, 2012 by LINDA A. JOHNSON in Medications /
+Ranbaxy CEO planning expansion in US, elsewhereJuly 10, 2012 by LINDA A. JOHNSON in Medicine & Health / Medications

 (AP) The head of Indian drugmaker Ranbaxy Laboratories Ltd. says he's charging ahead with plans to expand sales in the crucial U.S. market, despite extra oversight from American regulators over quality questions that have blocked imports of 31 of its medicines.